 Wellness Immersions are carefully curated to offer a more serious approach to wellness.
-For a duration that could last from one to seven days (ideally, five to seven), the participant is removed from the obligations of their own daily life and immersed in a new way of experiencing their own wellbeing.
+For a duration that could last from 30 min to months, the participant is removed from the obligations of their own daily life and immersed in a new way of experiencing their own wellbeing.